SRv6d/rpsl-rs/README.md

 To use this parser in Python, see the [rpsl-parser PyPi Package](https://pypi.org/project/rpsl-parser/).

-# 🚧 Work in progess
+# 🚧 Work in progress

 - ## More descriptive error messages
   When invalid RPSL is parsed, the current error messages do not properly convey where exactly the error is located in the parsed text.